 The Gas Kiln

-In 2015 I was awarded a United States Artist Fellowship, which was a great honor, and came with a grant that enabled me to buy a large gas kiln - a Bailey.
-In it we mostly pre-fire pots to biscuit temperatures, around 1700F, which precedes glazing and glaze firing.
-Occasionally we use this kiln to re-fire pots that are somehow deficient when they come out of either of the other two kilns and can use an extra boost.
-We also use the gas kiln for glaze testing, and calcining raw materials so they can be broken up and milled into usable glaze ingredients.
+In 2015 Mark was awarded a United States Artist Fellowship, which was not only a great honor, it also came with a grant that enabled him to buy a large Bailey gas kiln.
+In it he mostly pre-fires pots to biscuit temperatures, around 1700F, which precedes glazing and glaze firing.
+Occasionally he uses this kiln to re-fire pots that are somehow deficient when they come out of either of the other two kilns and can use an extra boost.
+He also uses the gas kiln for glaze testing, and calcining raw materials so they can be broken up and milled into usable glaze ingredients.
 Even more rare are glaze firings from scratch, full of pottery fired solely in this kiln.
 Firing 103G and Firing g, which Mark was able to fire during the COVID-19 pandemic while his apprentices were furloughed is a case in point.

-We are very happy with those pots from a firing we are calling Firing 103G.
-They are stamped 103, as they were intended for the 103rd firing of the Salt Kiln, but ended up in the gas kiln.
+We are very happy with those pots from both those firings.
+Firing 103G pots are stamped 103, as they were intended for the 103rd firing of the Salt Kiln, but ended up in the gas kiln.
 Before loading them in the gas kiln Mark added a small black dot alongside the 103.
 The next load are marked with a small 'g.'

-They are also the inaugural pots that are featured in our new online store!
+These two firings were also the inaugural pots that featured in our new online store!